C2dricLeroy/Javascript-algorithm/README.md

 - 10 : Regular Ball Super Ball
 - 11 : Remove duplicates from list
 - 12 : Capitalization and Mutability
+- 13 : Find numbers which are divisible by given number